"Nicotine is my friend"

 College girl sitting on the grass admiring her cigarette

-Reflect on the illness inside a mind that looks upon nicotine as a "friend."
+Reflect on what nicotine addiction can do to the mind when it begins to see nicotine as a "friend."
 Imagine a friend that's always there, never lets us down, that calms us during crisis (or so we thought), that never argues, a loyal and trusted companion more dependable than a dog.

 Pretending that our addiction is our pal comes easily, at least until honesty arrives.